5 Tips for Working from Home

 The bane of working from home are the people who think you are now free to do whatever you want during the day.
 Make it clear that you still have work hours, and you are not free during these hours.
 Be strict.
 Do not answer personal calls during this time, and do not answer the door.
 This will help people learn that you will be devoted to work.
 If a person would not walk into an office downtown, then he or she must be expected to not walk into your home office.

-Lucy Wyndham spent over a decade in finance as an advisor, but on starting a family, she decided to take a step back and pursue her love of writing and sharing ideas.
+Lucy Wyndham spent over a decade in finance as an adviser, but on starting a family, she decided to take a step back and pursue her love of writing and sharing ideas.